We are open - safety is our top priority!

 American Lung Association in Florida

 The American Lung Association (ALA) of Florida has many online support communities that help Florida residents collaborate in the fight against smoking.
 The website also has a local support tab, which makes it easy to find support groups and other like-minded individuals near you.
 Another way to get involved is through one of ALA’s many events throughout the year.
 The ALA of Florida hosts camps, luncheons and run/walk events to raise funds for and awareness of lung health issues.
-Images by: DesignCoon, Skeeze, Myriams-FotosCall us today at (352) 436-4215 or book an appointment online.
+Images by: DesignCoon, Skeeze, Myriams-FotosCall today or book an appointment online.